 Sainsbury’s Tu Clothing

-Sainsbury’s Tu Clothing provided an excellent balance between quality and price.
-Their uniforms were known for being easy to wash and replace, making them a go-to for parents.
-Sainsbury’s often ran sales with up to 25% off, so keeping an eye on promotions helped snag a great deal.
-Although they were slightly more expensive than other supermarkets, they offered reliability in fabric and fit.
+Sainsbury’s Tu Clothing provides an excellent balance between quality and price.
+Their uniforms are known for being easy to wash and replace, making them a go-to for parents.
+Sainsbury’s often runs sales with up to 25% off, so keeping an eye on promotions helps you snag a great deal.
+Although slightly more expensive than some other supermarkets, they offer reliability in fabric and fit.

 Top pick: 2-pack skirts from £6.